gameltb/ComfyUI_paper_playground/README.md

 def example(
     widget_input1: StringWidget(),  # use widget instance as type hint , register_node will convert it to an inputType. but it is not valid for programmers.
     input1: BoolType,  # use Annotated type , This is the recommended way.
-    input2: BoolType = True,  # you can set defult value.
+    input2: BoolType = True,  # you can set default value.
     op_input1: typing.Annotated[BoolType, new_widget(BoolType, is_required=False)] = True,  # change widget property.
     combo_input0: typing.Annotated[
         str, ComboWidget(choices=["int"])